 - 1 lemon

-- 1.5 tBsp nutritional yeast optional but this is what gives the cheesy flavour
+- 1.5 tablespoon nutritional yeast optional but this is what gives the cheesy flavour

 - Add the pistachios and pine nuts in a food processor/blender and blitz them to crumb consistency.